 How do I make a Puerto Rico-style coffee?

 Once the coffee is boiled, it’s typically poured through a “colador,” a traditional Puerto Rican coffee filter.
-A colador is a triangle-shaped tightly-woven cloth filter held up by a wood handle.
+A colador is a triangle-shaped tightly woven cloth filter held up by a wood handle.
 If you don’t have one, you can use any paper or cloth filter.

 The real key to Puerto Rican coffee comes at the end.
 To finish it off and make it a true café con leche, which translates as “coffee with milk,” Puerto Ricans add lots of milk and sugar.
 A classic recipe is half coffee, half milk, and plenty of sugar to taste.

 If you’re looking to brew a great cup of Puerto Rican coffee, there are a lot of great brands on the market.
-We hope that our detailed reviews of the six best Puerto Rican coffees of 2020 help you quickly and easily find delicious beans.
+We hope that our detailed reviews of the six best Puerto Rican coffees of the year help you quickly and easily find delicious beans.
 With so many great options out there, you’re well on your way to your next great cup of coffee.

 Featured image credit: 12019, Pixabay